AnandChowdhary/blueboard/README.md

-#Blueboard
+# Blueboard
-Ardunio-powered bluetooth smart billboard
+Blueboard is an Ardunio-powered bluetooth smart billboard.